BlankSpruce/gersemi/README.md

   --cache, --no-cache   Enables cache with data about files that are known to be
                         formatted to speed up execution.
                         [default: cache enabled]
-  --require-definitions, --no-require-definitions
-                        Require definitions of custom commands.
+  --warn-about-unknown-commands, --no-warn-about-unknown-commands
                         When enabled file which has unknown custom commands will have warnings issued about that and result won't be cached.
-When disabled it will be assumed that original formatting of unknown command is the correct one.
                         See: "Let's make a deal" section in README.
-                        [default: definitions are required]
+                        [default: warnings enabled]
 ```

 ### [pre-commit](https://pre-commit.com/) hook